sudhi345/CAN-Message-injector/README.md

 Also, a unique CAN frame is put on the CAN bus, indicating that no other errors exist, after a given error has corrected.
 By default, if no error is detected, no CAN frame is transmitted by the CAN module.

 ![Wiring Diagram](wiring_diagram.jpg "Wiring Diagram")

+Steps to be followed:
+1.Install the mcp2515 (arduino-mcp2515-master.zip) library in Arduino IDE.
+2.Make the connections as shown in the diagram.
+3.Connect CANL and CANH to the respective CAN Bus (Low and High).
+4.Verify and Upload the program to arduino.
+5.Read the messages at another node.